 Date of Build Matters – HUD Code Enactment

-The reason why mobile homes and manufactured homes tend to be confused is because they share a history.
+The reason why these two home types tend to be confused is because they share a history.
 What started from the automobile revolution in the 1920’s as ‘trailer homes’ – where trailers literally “trailed” behind trucks – turned into ‘mobile homes’ in the 1950’s.
 The industry change in name was due to poor public reputation of lower class housing.
-Mobile homes were situated on property, but the wheels remained in place, and they were not permanently attached to that property; therefore, they could be transported to new property at any time.
+These homes were situated on property, but the wheels remained in place, and they were not permanently attached to that property; therefore, they could be transported to new property at any time.

 The HUD code established federal standards for the building of manufactured housing.
 It involved regulating the construction and quality of all aspects of building a manufactured house, including: